-The Exchange believes that limiting the impact of paragraph (b) of the proposed rule change to securities with a consolidated average daily trading volume that is equal to or less than 2,500 shares during the preceding 90 calendar days is reasonable because such securities tend to be illiquid, as reflected by larger quoted and effective spreads, with smaller quoted size at both the NBBO and throughout the depth of book than more actively-traded securities.
-Similarly, the Exchange believes that considering to designate for trading those securities that have not been trading on the Exchange pursuant to paragraph (b) once such securities have a consolidated average daily trading volume that exceeds 5,000 shares over a 90 calendar day period since the security was not designated for trading pursuant to proposed subparagraph (b) of Rule 11.2 is reasonable because such activity may demonstrate that such securities are now trading more effectively.
-The Exchange believes that its proposed rule changes may facilitate an improvement in market quality for the effected securities.
-6 In particular, the Exchange believes that by concentrating the quoted liquidity in such securities on the listing exchange, liquidity providers will be incented to quote on such exchange more competitively, resulting in narrower bid-ask spreads and greater quoted depth of book.
+The Exchange believes that limiting the impact of paragraph (b) of the proposed rule change to securities with an average daily trading volume that is equal to or less than 2,500 shares during the preceding 90-days is reasonable because such securities tend to be illiquid, as reflected by larger quoted and effective spreads, with smaller quoted size at both the NBBO and throughout the depth of book than more actively-traded securities.
+Similarly, the Exchange believes that considering to designate for trading those securities that have not been trading on the Exchange pursuant to paragraph (b) once such securities have an average daily trading volume that exceeds 5,000 shares over a rolling 90-day period is reasonable because such activity may demonstrate that such securities are now trading more effectively.
+The Exchange believes that its proposed rule changes may facilitate an improvement in market quality for the effected securities.6 In particular, the Exchange believes that by concentrating the quoted liquidity in such securities on the listing exchange, liquidity providers will be incented to quote on such exchange more competitively, resulting in narrower bid-ask spreads and greater quoted depth of book.
 The Exchange believes liquidity providers would be so incented because concentrating the quoted liquidity in such securities on the listing exchange would: (i) reduce liquidity providers' risk of adverse selection inherent in quoting in a fragmented market, (ii) provide greater certainty of execution on the one exchange at which liquidity providers are quoting, and (iii) enhance competition for order book priority at the NBBO and throughout the depth of book.
-Although the Exchange would be voluntarily foregoing potential market share
+Although the Exchange would be voluntarily foregoing potential market share by not quoting and trading securities subject to the Rule, the Exchange believes the aforementioned enhancements in market quality may increase investor interest in trading such securities, which in turn would generate increased volume and ultimately benefit the Exchange once such securities become eligible for trading on the Exchange under the rule in the future.